TheAlgorithms/TypeScript/CONTRIBUTING.md

 - Your work will be distributed under [MIT License](LICENSE) once your pull request is merged.
 - Your submitted work must fulfill our styles and standards.

-**New implementation** is welcome!
+**New implementations** are welcome!
 For example, new solutions to a problem, different representations of a graph data structure or algorithm designs with different complexity.

 **Improving comments** and **writing proper tests** are also highly welcome.